 - National Fire Protection Association.
 Specific codes and standards include NFPA 101: Life Safety Code current edition.
 Complete list of codes and standards available online at www.nfpa.org.

 - The Joint Commission Accreditation Manuals

-Exam results are mailed by PSI in mid-late September, followed by a letter from ACHA, verifying acceptance into the College, or providing information on scheduling a re-exam appointment next year.
+Exam results are mailed by PSI approximately 30 days following the close of the examination window, followed by a letter from ACHA, verifying acceptance into the College, or providing information on scheduling a re-exam appointment next year.

 Results/scores are not emailed, nor provided over the phone.

 Applicants who take and pass the examination will receive 20 AIA Learning Units from ACHA.